ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Inner Sanctum Rooms.md

 So in conclusion the first place Herbert when was Orinda Aries.
 That is part of the solution to the puzzle in room 46.

 # Room 3
 This is the room of Arch Aries.
-See
+See [[History of Orindia]].

+Letter from Herbert saying he arrived to Renebaum, Arch Aries after a few days of sailing and it made him realize how much more convenient it would have been in the old days when the railway trc